gohugoio/hugoDocs/content/en/hugo-pipes/introduction.md

 In order to process an asset with Hugo Pipes, it must be retrieved as a resource using `resources.Get`, which takes one argument: the filepath of the file relative to the asset directory.

+FILE: layouts/partials/head.html
 ```go-html-template
 {{ $style := resources.Get "sass/main.scss" }}
 ```

+FILE: /assets/sass/main.scss

+TODO: resources.Get should be GetMatch?
+How to show that $style is not null?
+What do errors look like when file is not found?

 ### Asset publishing